 How much does it cost to register a company in Portugal?

-The fee for incorporating a company with a memorandum and articles of association is €220 that are pre-approved by the Commercial Registry Office (Conservatória do Registo Comercial), which provides templates that you can use.
+The fee for incorporating a company with a memorandum and articles of association is €220 that are pre-approved by the Registry Office (Conservatória do Registo Comercial), which provides templates that you can use.
 If you elect to have a memorandum and articles of association drafted by your company, the fee is €360.
 You will also need to pay €75 to register your company name.

 Which business entities are most popular in Portugal?

 Private Limited Liability Companies are the most popular business entities in Portugal, accounting for more than 90 percent of businesses in the country.
-This structure is favored by so many companies because it’s suitable for a wide range of businesses, from small businesses, such as startups, to large corporations.
+This structure is favored by many companies because it’s suitable for a wide range of businesses, from small businesses, such as startups, to large corporations.

 What are the advantages of registering a Private Limited Company in Portugal?